pydata/xarray/doc/weather-climate.rst

 ``xarray`` can leverage metadata that follows the `Climate and Forecast (CF) conventions`_ if present.
 Examples include automatic labelling of plots with descriptive names and units if proper metadata is present (see :ref:`plotting`) and support for non-standard calendars used in climate science through the ``cftime`` module (see :ref:`CFTimeIndex`).
 There are also a number of geosciences-focused projects that build on xarray (see :ref:`related-projects`).

+Several CF variable attributes contain lists of other variables associated with the variable with the attribute.
+A few of these are now parsed by XArray, with the attribute value popped to encoding on read and the variables in that value interpreted as non-dimension
+coordinates:

+- `coordinates`
+- `bounds`
+- `grid_mapping`
+- `climatology`
+- `geometry`
+- `node_coordinates`
+- `node_count`
+- `part_node_count`
+- `interior_ring`
+- `cell_measures`
+- `formula_terms`

+The CF attribute `ancillary_variables` was not included in the list due to the variables listed there being associated primarily with the variable with the attribute, rather than with the dimensions.

 .. _Climate and Forecast (CF) conventions: http://cfconventions.org

 .. _metpy_accessor: